DorukCem/PrimerCode/questions/StringLang/question.md

 # StringLang
 StringLang is a programming language where the **only available data type is a string**.
-While this simplifies some operations (like searching or storage), it creates a challenge: it's hard to tell what kind of data a string represents—whether it's a number, a boolean, or just plain text.
+While this simplifies some operations (like searching or storage), it creates a challenge: it's hard to tell what kind of data a string represents; whether it's a number, a boolean, or just plain text.

 To solve this, StringLang users have adopted a convention: **each string starts with a letter that indicates its intended type**.